Amnesty calls on Japan to set detention limits for foreigners

 Japan is considering allowing foreign nationals applying for refugee status to be released and providing financial support to help them cover basic living costs.

-“Japan has an international obligation to protect refugees and asylum seekers,” Hideaki Nakagawa, executive director of Amnesty International Japan, said in a press conference.
+"Japan has an international obligation to protect refugees and asylum-seekers," Hideaki Nakagawa, executive director of Amnesty International Japan, said in a news conference.

 Japan began reviewing the detention rules following the death in June last year of a Nigerian man in his 40s who went on hunger strike over his prolonged detention at an immigration center in Nagasaki Prefecture.